exercism/problem-specifications/exercises/diamond/description.md

     A
 ```

-## These are the full requirements:
+## These are the full requirements

 - The diamond has a square shape (width equals height).
 - The letters form a diamond shape.